 Now the fun part!
 It’s time to tag your products in whatever images you plan on posting.
 Begin the process by creating a regular Instagram post like you normally would.
 If you’ve never done this before, click on the “+” button in the bottom middle of your screen.

 Find the picture you like in your library or take a photo right in your Instagram app.
 Once you have the photo, click Next, then choose a filter if you’d like to add one.
 Click Next again.
 This page is where you decide on the Instagram shoppable posts.
-You can write a caption and tag some people, but right under that, you’ll see a new button listed as Tag Products.
+You can write a caption and tag some people, but you’ll see a new button listed as Tag Products right under that.
 Click on that to reveal a list of items in your catalog.
 Choose the items that make the most sense for the image.
 Make sure the tags are in the right locations on the image.
 After finding the product, choose a place on the image to a tag.
-Click on that spot, then click on ‘Done’.
+Click on that spot, then click on ‘Done.’

 WooCommerce Instagram Shopping Setup Final Words

-The main part of this tutorial that gets a little tricky is making a Facebook Business account and linking that catalog to your Instagram account.
+The tutorial’s main part that gets a little tricky is making a Facebook Business account and linking that catalog to your Instagram account.
 You may find that it ends up connecting to your account and not your business account, or maybe you have no experience with the confusing Facebook Ads interface.
-Whatever happens, walk through these steps one-by-one and I’m sure you’ll eventually find just how easy it is to manage and share Instagram shoppable posts.
+Whatever happens, walk through these steps one-by-one, and I’m sure you’ll eventually find just how easy it is to manage and share Instagram shoppable posts.